ignblanch/ShoppingList_android/README.md

 # ShoppingListv2
-Second version of my shopping lsit app.
+Second version of my shopping list app.
 Working on it as I'm learning android developement programming.
 Changes made to this version: